---->

 automatic emission and acting as a received automatic signal did

-not exist in latin (and in English now might need something like
+not exist then (and in English now might be something more like

 translating of Gilbert physics with its robot-matter difficult.

-Uniquely his physics theory's ultimate particles are basically
+Uniquely his physics theory's ultimate atomic particles are basically

 nanorobots as the basis of all physics - including electricity,